BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 # Mod Configuration Menu

 Baldur's Gate 3 Mod Configuration Menu (`BG3MCM` or MCM) is a mod that provides an in-game UI to enable players to intuitively manage mod settings as defined by mod authors.
-It supports various setting types, including integers, floats, checkboxes, text inputs, lists, combos/dropdowns, radio buttons, sliders, drags, and color pickers.
+It supports various setting types, including integers, floats, checkboxes, text inputs, lists, combos/dropdowns, radio buttons, sliders, drags, color pickers and keybindings.

-Most importantly, it allows authors to have a JSON-like configuration experience without spending hours writing a configuration system, and it's easy enough to integrate that even novice modders can quickly add support for it in their own mods.
+Most importantly, it allows authors to have a robust JSON-like configuration experience without spending hours writing a configuration system, and it's easy enough to integrate that even novice modders can quickly add support for it in their own mods.

 This documentation is aimed at mod authors who want to integrate their mods with MCM.
 If you are a player looking to use MCM to configure mods, please refer to the [Nexus Mods page](https://www.nexusmods.com/baldursgate3/mods/9162 'MCM on Nexus Mods') for instructions.
 This documentation provides a thorough guide on the concepts behind MCM, the features it provides to mod authors, and how to integrate MCM into your mod.
 You can also use the table of contents below to navigate to a desired section.